Swift Modules and Imports

 Detailed Explanation

-• Use extensions to adopt protocols and implement their methods and properties.
+• Use extension to adopt and implement a protocol for a type.

 Example